-In 1976 at the Trinity College (Cambridge) G.E.
-Andrews found, among files from the succession of G.N.
-Watson, the so-called Lost Notebooks of Ramanujan.
+In 1976 at the Trinity College (Cambridge) G. E. Andrews found, among files from the succession of G. N. Watson, the so-called Lost Notebooks of Ramanujan.
 There were 138 sheets of paper containing some 650 statements all written while Ramanujan was spending the last years of his life in India.
-In these texts he gives formulae related to his discovery of what he called Mock Theta Functions, a hot research subject nowadays.
+In these texts he describes his discovery of what he called Mock Theta Functions, a hot research subject nowadays.